Lightning-AI/pytorch-lightning/README.md

 # Lightning Fabric: Expert control.

-Run on any device with Fabric with expert-level PyTorch control for scaling foundation models or writing your own Trainer.
+Run on any device at any scale with expert-level control over PyTorch training loop and scaling strategy.
+You can even write your own Trainer.

 Fabric is designed for the most complex models like foundation model scaling, LLMs, diffussion, transformers, reinforcement learning, active learning.